HelpAge-International/alert-portal/README.md

 ## Setting up the dev environment

+---
+### IMPORTANT
+The frontend portion of this project at the moment can only be built (for dev and production) using node 8 due to angularfire2 not being supported with later versions.
+However, in order do deploy the frontend (through firebase deploy --only hosting) node 10 or superior is needed (for firebase-tools).
+We recommend using Node Version Manager (NVM) in order to easily switch between the version.
+---

 Run `ng serve` in root folder of the project for a dev server.
 Navigate to [http://localhost:4200/](http://localhost:4200/).
 The app will automatically reload if you change any of the source files.
 Note: Typescript 2.3.x and node version 9.9.x or below is required.
 See below for configuring this

 > If `ng serve` fails, try running `npm install` first.
 Make sure you are on a supported branch (master is not supported)